 Virginia Relay’s telecommunications service provider is Hamilton Telecommunications.
-This means that every call is routed to one of five Hamilton Relay call centers and answered by the first available Communication Assistant (CA).
+This means that every call is routed to a Hamilton Relay call center and answered by the first available Communication Assistant (CA).
 All Hamilton Relay CAs receive the same training and follow the same rules and protocols for call handling.
 That means we can expect each and every call made through Virginia Relay to accommodate personal calling preferences and be processed promptly, professionally and accurately by Hamilton’s specially-trained CAs.

 Does Virginia Relay cost money to use?

 There is no charge to use Virginia Relay and there are no set-up fees.

 Will my conversations be kept confidential?